Battle of Palmito Ranch: Reasons for fighting

 Historians still debate why this engagement at Palmito Ranch took place.
 Lee had surrendered to Grant in Appomattox Court House, Virginia, on April 9, triggering a series of formal surrenders in other places throughout the country.
-The Confederate and Union officers in Brownsville also knew that Lee had surrendered, effectively ending the war.
+The Confederate and Union officers in Brownsville knew that Lee had surrendered, effectively ending the war.
+However, the Confederate General commanding the Trans-Mississippi Department, Edmund Kirby-Smith, had not yet surrendered.

 Soon after the battle, Barrett's detractors claimed he desired "a little battlefield glory before the war ended altogether."
 Others have suggested that Barrett needed horses for the 300 unmounted cavalrymen in his brigade and decided to take them from his enemy.
 Louis J. Schuler, in his 1960 pamphlet "The last battle in the War Between the States, May 13, 1865: Confederate Force of 300 defeats 1,700 Federals near Brownsville, Texas", asserts that Brig.
 Gen. Egbert B. Brown of the U.S. Volunteers had ordered the expedition to seize as contraband 2,000 bales of cotton stored in Brownsville and sell them for his own profit, but Brown was not even appointed to command at Brazos Santiago until later in May.